-1. When required by the local health department as As part of the comprehensive health screening required for school entry, parents/guardians shall, within 90 days after their child's entry into first grade, provide evidence within 90 days after their child's entry into first grade certification evidencing that their child has been screened for risk of tuberculosis within the preceding 18 months.
+1. When required by the local health department as part of the comprehensive health screening required for school entry, parents/guardians shall, within 90 days after their child's entry into first grade, provide certification evidencing that their child has been screened for risk of tuberculosis within the preceding 18 months.
 Such certification shall be on a form approved by the California Department of Health Care Services.
 (Health and Safety Code 124040, 124085, 124105)